Turkana Geothermal Power Station: Ownership

-The owners of the project are Olsuswa Energy Limited, co-owned by Manga Mugwe, a Kenyan investor and politician.
+The co-owners of the project under Olsuswa Energy Limited are Olsuswa Power Limited, a Kenyan owned power developer owned by the Manga Mugwe family office and Frontier Energy, Denmark.
 The project area covers an estimated 136 km2.

 Funding

-The entire project is expected to cost US$420, spread out over a 5-8 year period.
+The entire project is expected to cost US$1 billion, spread out over a 5-8 year period.
 The owner/developers expect to raise the funds though equity and institutional loans.
 In November 2017, the African Union Commission granted US$980,000 towards the development of this power station.